Setting a table header row allows you to differentiate between the table and header regions of your worksheet.

 How to Unset the Table Header Row

-For more on what the table header row and table header region enable, including the effect on sorts and filters, check out our Table Header Row and Table Header Region article.
+For more on what the table header row and table header region enable, including the effect on sorts and filters, check out our article on the Table Header Row and Table Header Region.